vatsalgupta67/Shellcodes/README.md

 # Shellcodes
 A repository of custom Null-Truncated Linux shellcodes, with a nod to the future inclusion of Windows shellcodes.

+All these shellcodes of Linux been tested on Debian Kali 2023.4.

 # ***Made with :heart: in :india: !!!***